 Reading these articles helps to humanize the university and adds a trustworthy and engaging aspect to their brand.

-Yes, including video in your content marketing strategy isn’t a groundbreaking tactic in 2020.
+Yes, including video in your content marketing strategy isn’t a groundbreaking tactic these days.
 What’s game-changing, though?
 Including video in an actually helpful way.

 UND’s YouTube account is packed full of fun and useful content.
 You can watch “day in the life” videos featuring students, learn how to handle the winter in the chilly north and find more information on different departments within the college.

 But, the videos we like the most are the virtual tours.

 These videos take views around campus, no doubt helping the admissions team work with incoming freshmen and giving high school seniors a look into the school where they’re applying.

 There’s something to be said about a solid, helpful resource hosted on your site.